 The report must list any condition that the driver either found or had reported to him/her that would affect safety of operation or cause a breakdown.
-If no defect or deficiency is discovered, completion of the report is not required.
+If no defect or deficiency is reported or found, the report should state this.
 The driver must sign the report in all cases.
 Before dispatching the vehicle again, a carrier shall ensure that a certification has been made as to any defect or deficiency that they have been corrected, or state those deficiencies that do not require immediate correction.
 Carriers must keep the original post-trip inspection report and the certification of repairs for at least three months from the date of preparation.